 €€ | Family Friendly | Traditional Jewish-Roman Cuisine | Outdoor Seating

-Nonna Betta is a great lunch or dinner spot since it is right on the main road in the Jewish Ghetto Via del Portico d’Ottavia and excellent food.
-They are my choice for the best Jewish Artichokes in Rome which would also mean the best on Earth.
+Nonna Betta is a great lunch or dinner spot.
+It’s right on the main road, Via del Portico d’Ottavia, in the Jewish Ghetto and has excellent food.
+They’re my choice for the best Jewish artichokes in Rome, which would also mean the best on Earth.

-It is a nice enough restaurant and relatively inexpensive which makes it an easy choice.
-Definitely put it on your radar as the ambiance is great.
+It’s a nice enough restaurant and relatively inexpensive, which makes it an easy choice.
+Definitely put this restaurant on your radar as the ambiance is great.

 Address: Via del Portico d’Ottavia, 16